Guest contributor Gerry Lopez and I sat down for a conversation about Jonathan Glazer’s Under the Skin.

 directed by Jonathan Glazer

 Carlos: Well, Gerry, I have to say I had high expectations for Under the Skin.
 It seemed to be exactly the type of thing I would like: A sci-fi movie with “artsy” leanings in the sense that everything’s not spelled out for you and the narrative is more minimalist.
-I find those kind of things intriguing, and I think you do too.
+I find those kinds of things intriguing, and I think you do too.
 And it was indeed what I was hoping for.

 The story is about an alien who passes itself for human by taking the form of a woman (Scarlett Johansson).
 It then goes around Scotland picking up random men for sex, draining their bodies of their life force and sending the energy back to its home planet… or something to that effect.
 It’s actually never clear, and I love that about it.
 From the opening sequence of an eye being formed as the extraterrestrial adopts its anthropomorphic shape, I was in.
 Way in.

-Gerry: And that ambiguity is there from the first frame giving the film what I liked best about it: A sort of dreamlike quality that I relate very specifically to, like the types of movies and shows I remember coming across by accident on late night PBS or odd cable channels.
+Gerry: And that ambiguity is there from the first frame giving the film what I liked best about it: A sort of dreamlike quality that I relate very specifically to, like the types of movies and shows I remember coming across by accident on late-night PBS or odd cable channels.
 Much like the black goo the alien uses to consume (?) its victims, it’s almost as if you aren’t sure at times whether this movie is real, a documentary, or if you’re just imagining the whole thing as you drift off to sleep.
 But somehow it stays with you the next day.
 It made me think of Beyond the Black Rainbow (2010), which has a similar vibe.

 C: Glazer really navigates the whole thing beautifully.
 Under the Skin is gorgeous, with shots that are haunting and delicate.
 Those scenes with the men floating underneath the black liquid; a lone motorcycle riding in the rain; the moment early on where the alien undresses a dead woman and takes its clothing.
 All of these contribute to that dreamlike aura you describe, and the more I think about it, it’s exactly the right tone to use in this, being that the film is mostly told from the point of view of this otherworldly being.
 It makes sense that our world would be disorienting and confusing for it.